 The image below is a photograph of NGC 383 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 383 - Elliptical/Spiral Galaxy is classified as Elliptical/Spiral (E-S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 383 - Elliptical/Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 383 - Elliptical/Spiral Galaxy in Pisces is classified as Elliptical/Spiral (E-S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 383 - Elliptical/Spiral Galaxy in Pisces in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 383

 Celestial coordinates for the J2000 equinox of NGC 383 are provided in the following table:

 The simplified sky charts below show the position of NGC 383 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.

 Rise ans set times of NGC 383 from your location